 - Annual public inspections by fire departments or local code enforcement officials are conducted to make sure safety procedures, including exit signs, seating arrangements, maximum occupancy and other factors are properly upheld.

 - Any fabric materials, including chairs and other seating, and curtains or draperies, must be fireproof.
 If real candles are being used, the restaurant must have an open flame permit.

 - Don’t forget about electrical fires!
 Electrical fires can start when unsafe wiring, sockets, plugs or other electrical parts become overheated and come into contact with flammable material.
 This is especially true in older buildings that may have outdated wiring that can’t handle the increased voltage requirement of modern appliances.
 Schedule regular maintenance for electrical equipment.
 Be on the lookout for worn cords or wiring, broken switch plates and combustible materials near power sources.

 Cooking System Cleanings

 - Fires can spread when flames get into the kitchen’s ductwork and exhaust system, which are the vents and fans behind ovens and stoves that extract flammable vapors and smoke.
-These items typically have much grease buildup, which is why it’s critical to clean them regularly12.
+These items typically have much grease buildup, which is why it’s critical to clean them regularly.

 - Staff training is critical.
 Conduct complete, hands-on training with your employees about what to do in case of a fire, from proper use and location of fire extinguishers, to methods for safely evacuating people from the building.
-Your local fire department may be able to help with training14.
+Your local fire department may be able to help with training.

 - Check emergency and exit lighting.
 Main power may be lost during a fire.
-Regularly test emergency and exit lighting to ensure backup lighting work properly, which will allow patrons and staff to safely exit the premises18.
+Regularly test emergency and exit lighting to ensure backup lighting work properly, which will allow patrons and staff to safely exit the premises.

 *This article was originally published October 5th, 2020.
+Sources linked throughout.